 The southern part of the island is sparsely populated so it does not have many accommodations and domestic services.
 Most of the tourists prefer to stay in the north of the island from where they can explore the rest of Skyros.

 The island is mainly mountainous with a labyrinthine outline that forms the beautiful beaches of Skyros.
 The beaches in Skyros are distinguished for their natural beauty and picturesqueness, as the combination of the rocky landscape with the sea always with the presence of the green of nature to a greater or lesser degree can’t help but take the visitors’ breath away.

-Some of our favorite beaches in Skyros include Molos, Kalamitsa, Pefkos, Kyra-Panagia, Sarakinos, Gyrismata, Aspous, Agios Fokas, and Kareflou.
+Some of the best beaches in Skyros include Molos, Kalamitsa, Pefkos, Kyra-Panagia, Sarakinos, Gyrismata, Aspous, Agios Fokas, and Kareflou.
 Molos beach is the largest beach and the easiest to reach since it is located next to Chora.
-It is a large sandy beach, fully-organized with umbrellas and sunbeds but also enough free space for people who want to lie down on their beach towel without a worry on their mind.
+It is a large sandy beach, fully-organized with umbrellas and sunbeds but also enough free space for people who want to lie down on their beach towels without a worry on their minds.

 Agios Fokas beach is a small clean beach with shallow waters.
 It has rocks but also an area with easy access to the sandy sea.
 Kareflou beach, on the east side of Skyros, is a place of wild beauty.
 It is a small shore with rocks at its edges and fine sand with pebbles in the center.
 It is not organized and you have to bring whatever you might need with you.
 Access requires driving on a dirt road.

 Those who love the sun and the sea, in Skyros, have the opportunity to choose between many pristine beaches that are spread all over the island and a variety of things to do, see, and experience.
 If that doesn’t equal a great Greek holiday, then I don’t know what does!